mateim4/Archer/docs/BUTTON_USAGE_GUIDE.md

 ### EnhancedPurpleGlassButton

-The `EnhancedPurpleGlassButton` is the standard button component for all interactive actions in Archer.
+The `EnhancedPurpleGlassButton` is the **required** button component for all interactive actions in Archer.

 #### Import